liangwenqing1996/GPT-4_based_text_mining/README.md

-The official repository for the paper: "A Comprehensive Analysis of Oxidative Stress-regulating Chemicals Using ChatGPT-based Text Mining".
+The official repository for the paper: "A Comprehensive Analysis of Oxidative Stress-regulating Chemicals Using GPT-based Text Mining".

 ## Code Introduction